nesjett/unreal-engine-crawling-system/docs/index.md

-## Key features
+## Key Features

-- **Spline based** routes.
+- **Spline-based Routes**
-- 🚀 **Performant**.
+  - 🚀 **Performant:** Optimized for high performance.
+  - **Debugging Tools:** Includes tools to help debug and refine your paths.
+  - 💯 **Best Coding Practices:** Clean, modular, and maintainable code.

-- Debugging tools included.
+- **Integration**
-- 💯 Follows best coding practices!
-- Very easy to integrate with **ALL KIND OF CHARACTERS**, from humanoids to dogs, snakes or even aliens!
+  - **Versatile:** Easy integration with all character types—humanoids, animals, and aliens.
-- **Modular and component based**.
-Add a couple of components and interfaces and you are good to go.
+  - **Modular & Component-based:** Add components and interfaces effortlessly.
-- Includes automated functional tests.
+  - **Automated Functional Tests:** Ensures system reliability.

+- **Examples & Compatibility**
-- 👓 Documentation + video & written tutorials
+  - 👓 **Documentation:** Comprehensive docs with video and written tutorials.
-- First & Third person **character examples** + AI
+  - **Character Examples:** First and third-person character setups, including AI.
-- Compatible with ALS (Advanced Locomotion System v4)
+  - **ALS Compatible:** Works with Advanced Locomotion System v4.

+- **IK Hand Placement**
-- **IK hand placement** setup: Hands adapt to the ground height and rotation.
+  - Hands adapt to the ground's height and rotation for realistic interactions.

-- Examples and caveats provided.
-- **Ground detection**: No need to worry about pixel-perfec spline placement.
+- **Route Configuration**
-- 🚦 Double or single **direction routes**.
+  - 🚦 **Directional Flexibility:** Single or double direction routes.
-- Per instance **exit limit & location** configuration: Determine freely and independently where the character is going to take off of the route and where it is going to be located when character activates walking movement.
-- Customizable behavior to enter the route, with examples provided.
+  - **Exit Limits & Locations:** Customize where and how characters exit the route.
+  - **Speed Configuration:** Independent speed settings for forward and backward movement.
-- ⛔ **Forward and backwards movement**: Can be disabled per route instance and per character, at runtime.
+  - **Movement Control:** Forward and backward movement can be enabled or disabled per route and character, even at runtime.

-- **Configurable speed** per character: Independent for moving forward/backward.
+- **Camera and Animation Control**
-- Control camera movement from bone animations when crawling (optionally).
+  - Control camera movement through bone animations while crawling.
-- 🧲 Movement animations always ensure **both hands are on ground** before stop moving.
+  - 🧲 **Movement Animations:** Ensures both hands are on the ground before stopping.
-- 🎮 Supports keyboard & controllers
+  - 🎮 **Input Support:** Compatible with keyboard and controllers.
-- Configurable **Camera limits**.
+  - **Camera Limits:** Configurable camera movement restrictions.

 ## Philosophy
 - It is designed to allow any kind of character customization, from biped humanoids to animals and monsters of different sizes, meshes and properties.